ranganathanlab/pySCA/docs/source/install.rst

 installer again and make sure.

 MSYS2 is a program for compiling Windows programs using a POSIX compatibility layer and ported versions of GCC, binutils, and other utilities.
-Essenailly, one can use it to compile Windows exe's as one would on a Unix operating system, like macOS or Linux.
+Essentially, one can use it to compile Windows exe's as one would on a Unix operating system, like macOS or Linux.